EXPERIMENTAL AND NUMERICAL STUDY ON THE RISE OF BUBBLES IN THE VERTICAL WATER CHANNELS

 Abstract

-This work investigates numerically and experimentally the behavior of air bubbles rise i.e. path and motion in vertical water channels using a submerged needle and the impact of water channel size on the behavior of rising air bubbles and contrasts this current threedimensional (3D) study with the earlier 2D studies.
-Experimental investigations were taken by installing two high-speed digital cameras (HSC’s).
-For smaller flow rates, the bubble's trajectories have been observed to spiral rather than rectilinear.
-The volume of fluid (VOF) approach is used for numerical analysis to investigate the trajectory of air bubbles in different water channels.
-The bubble trajectories of the front (x-y) plane and superimposed view of the (y-z) plane recorded during experimental investigations are drawn using MATLAB.
-Then graphical representations are drawn in MS EXCEL.
-The bubbles rise and follow a spiral path.
-Water channel size does not affect the behavior of rising air bubbles.
+This work investigates in 2D & 3D both numerically and experimentally the behavior of the rising air bubbles i.e. path and motion in three distinct vertical water channels by using a submerged needle and the impact of water channel size on the behavior of rising air bubbles and contrasts this current 3D study with the earlier 2D studies.
+Experimental investigations both (3D & 2D) results were taken by installing two high speed digital cameras (HSC’s).
+For very low flow rates, the bubbles trajectories has been observed to be spiral rather than rectilinear.
+The volume of fluid (VOF) approach is used for numerical analysis to investigate the trajectory of air bubbles in three different sizes of water channels.
+The bubbles trajectories of the front (x-y) plane and superimposed view of the (y-z) plane recorded during experimental investigations are drawn using MATLAB and then graphical representations are drawn in MS EXCEL.
+The bubbles did not rise straight; instead, they rose in spiraled.
+The numerical and experimental results agreed with one another.
+Water channel size has no effect on the behavior of rising air bubbles.

 Downloads